 Retailer authorisation template declarations ( DOCX 736.72 KB )

-The AER will provide feedback to applicants only when a checklist is accompanied with their application confirming that the application contains all the information set out in the Guideline.
+The AER will provide feedback to applicants only when a checklist confirming that the application contains all the information set out in the Guideline, is also provided.
 Applicants are encouraged to email firstname.lastname@example.org before applying to clarify any requirements, process or criteria.

 There are some situations where a retailer authorisation is not necessary or appropriate, and a person selling energy may be exempt from the requirement to have an authorisation.
 The AER’s Exempt Selling Guideline sets out the AER’s approach to retail exemptions, including details of the types of activities which are exempt from the requirement to hold a retailer authorisation.